KoanHealth/forget-me-not/README.md

 in different results being memoized, if the set of arguments is unbounded, a great deal of memory can be consumed to hold on to the results.

+Memoization uses Ruby's hash() to differentiate arguments.  **If you are using a custom class as an argument to a memoized method, you must implement a valid hash method that is computed based upon the properties of the class.**

 The easiest way to prevent stale results and excessive consumption of memory when memoizing is to ensure that two things are true:
  - The memoizing object has a finite, well-known life span (e.g., a request)
  - If arguments are used, the set of possible arguments is bounded
+ - If arguments are used, every class must have a meaningful hash() method (the built in string, number, array, and hash all meet this criteria)

 In order to draw attention to the potential issues with argument driven memoization, you must call the memoize_with_args method if the method being memoized has arity > 0.